A Camera Kit for Hiking

 Note that MFT lenses require a 2X factor to equal a full format focal length field of view.

-eg. 17mm lens = 34mm full format focal length
+eg. 17mm lens = 34mm full frame format focal length, 45mm = 90mm full frame format

 The canopy provided by trees is dark enough to require a tripod, especially for longer exposures that go hand in hand with stopped down f-stops for maximum depth of field.
 That combination together with a low ISO generally allows best image quality.